Stephen-Onyebuchi/Stephen-Onyebuchi/README.md

 - 👋 Hi, I’m @Stephen-Onyebuchi
-- 👀 I’m interested in ...Building visually appealing websites through Frontend development
+- 👀 I’m interested in ...Building a visually appealing website that will have the capacity to attract leads.
-- 🌱 I’m currently learning ...HTML & VANILLA CSS
+- 🌱 I’m currently learning ...HTML, CSS, and JAVASCRIPT.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...